jbenden/benden_us/source/posts/2014-10-18-network-security.markdown

 It should go without saying, but *only* use WPA2 encryption for wireless networking.
-Anything else is only a stumbling block for an average suspect and they will gain access to the network.
+Anything else is only a stumbling block for an average suspect and they will gain access to the network with a little bit of time and a few tools.

 For SMB or Enterprise networks, it is best to utilize 802.1X and have a RADIUS server configured to answer requests from known MAC